praetorian-inc/praetorian-cli/README.md

 ## Developing plugins

-If you want to take advantage of the scaffolding of the CLI, you can write fully fledged function using the plugin engine.
+If you want to take advantage of the scaffolding of the CLI, you can write fully fledged functions using the plugin engine.
 For developing plugins, you can refer to this [readme file](https://github.com/praetorian-inc/praetorian-cli/blob/main/docs/plugin-development.md).

-If you have ideas on new plugin commands and scripts, contribute them!

 ## Contributing